-- Pulmonary maturation tends to be delayed in fetuses of diabetic women, particularly where control has been poor. - Steroids, eg. Betamethasone or Dexamethasone may need to be administered to women with established diabetes where premature delivery is anticipated. - Steroid administration worsens diabetic control and may lead to ketoacidosis in women with pre-existing diabetes.
-Therefore, an increase in insulin requirement should be anticipated. - Beta 2 agonists eg Salbutamol / terbutaline should not be used for tocolysis in women with diabetes.
+- Pulmonary maturation tends to be delayed in fetuses of diabetic women, particularly where control has been poor. - Antenatal steroids need to be administered to women with established diabetes where premature delivery is anticipated.
+From April 2018 UHNM have adopted Dexamethasone as the first drug of choice for antenatal steroid administration.